 - to my beloved child Timothy: Grace, mercy, and peace from God the Father and Jesus the Anointed our Lord.

-- I am thankful to God (who I serve with a pure conscience as my ancestors did) as I unceasingly remember you in my prayers night and day,
+- I am thankful to God (whom I serve with a pure conscience as my ancestors did) as I unceasingly have remembrance of you in my prayers night and day,

-- having remembered the sincere faith in you, which first dwelled in your grandmother Lois and mother Eunice.
+- having received remembrance of the sincere faith in you, which first dwelled in your grandmother Lois and your mother Eunice.
 And I am *persuaded that it’s also in you.

 - For this reason, I remind you to rekindle the gift of God which is in you through the laying on of my hands.

-- For God hasn’t given us a spirit of cowardly timidity, but of power, and love, and self-control.
+- For God didn’t give us a spirit of cowardly timidity, but of power, and ^love, and self-control.

 - Therefore, you shouldn’t be ashamed of the testimony of our Lord (nor of me, His prisoner) but suffer with me for the gospel according to the power of God,

 - the One who saved us and called us with a holy calling.
-Not according to our works, but according to His own purpose and grace, which was given to us by Jesus the Anointed in the time before the ages.
+Not according to our works, but according to His own purpose and grace, which was given to us by Jesus the Anointed before the time1“time” literally: “times” of the ages.

-- And now having been revealed through the appearance of our Savior Jesus the Anointed having abolished death and having illuminated life and immortality through the gospel,
+- And now having been revealed through the appearance of our savior Jesus the Anointed having indeed abolished death and having illuminated life and immortality through the gospel,

-- of which I was appointed a herald, and apostle, and teacher.
+- of which I was appointed a herald, and an apostle, and a teacher.

-- I suffer these things for this reason, but I’m not ashamed.
-For I *know in whom I have believed, and I am *persuaded that He’s able to keep my deposit until that day.
+- I also suffer these things for this reason, but I’m not ashamed.
+For I *know in whom I *believe, and I’m *persuaded that He’s able to keep my deposit until that day.

-- Keep the good deposit entrusted to you through the Holy Spirit; the One who dwells in us.
+- Keep the good deposit entrusted to you through the Holy Spirit; the One dwelling in us.

 - You *know this: that all the men in Asia turned away from me, among whom are Phygelus and Hermogenes.

-- May the Lord give mercy to the household of Onesiphorus, because he often refreshed me and wasn’t ashamed of my chains.
+- May the Lord give mercy to the household of Onesiphorus, because he often refreshed me and wasn’t ashamed of my chain.

 - But having been in Rome, he earnestly searched for me and found me.

 - May the Lord grant him to find mercy from the Lord in that day!
-And you know how he served very well in Ephesus too.
+And you know very well how much he served in Ephesus too.

 Next: 2 Timothy chapter 2